Overcoming Homesickness in Thailand as an English Teacher

 I am wasting it by being sad.

-However, confiding in my friends at home in the UK and Lampang, Thailand, including self-reflection, helped me to see that this way of thinking, while valid, is also supremely unhelpful.
+However, confiding in my friends at home in the UK and Lampang, Thailand, and self-reflection helped me see that this way of thinking, while valid, is also supremely unhelpful.

-Unfortunately, you cannot logic yourself out of homesickness – at its core, it is a form of heartbreak.
+Unfortunately, you cannot rationalize yourself out of homesickness—at its core, it is a form of heartbreak.
 Bullying yourself with rational arguments will do nothing to help you.

-Instead, try cutting yourself some slack.
-Try to give yourself some credit where it's due.
-Completely uprooting your life, leaving behind everything you know, the people you love most, and throwing yourself entirely into the unknown and the scary is difficult.
+Instead, try cutting yourself some slack and giving yourself some credit where it's due.
+Completely uprooting your life, leaving behind everything you know and the people you love most, and throwing yourself entirely into the unknown and the scary is difficult.
 It's okay to feel challenged by it because it is challenging.

 I'm not suggesting you wallow or victimize yourself; keep the perspective that this is a beautiful opportunity to be grateful!